aws/aws-encryption-sdk-c/README.md

 ### Building on Amazon Linux

-This recipe should work with a brand new Amazon Linux instance.
+This recipe should work with a brand new Amazon Linux instance (2018.03 and 2.x).
 Start in the directory where you want to do your build.

 #### Amazon Linux: (Option 1) C and C++ build dependencies